browserslist/browserslist-useragent-regexp/README.md

 A utility to compile [browserslist query](https://github.com/browserslist/browserslist#queries) to a RegExp to test browser useragent.
 Simplest example: you can detect supported browsers on client-side.

-1) Create `.browserslistrc` config, for example with [environments](https://github.com/browserslist/browserslist#environments), like this:
+1) Create `.browserslistrc` config, for example like this:

 ```
 last 2 versions